ChipCE/ADS131M0x/README.md

 Arduino lib for the  ADS131M02 and ADS131M04 24-bit Analog to Digital Converter.

-Mostly based on the work of https://github.com/LucasEtchezuri/Arduino-ADS131M04
+Mostly based on the work of https://github.com/LucasEtchezuri/Arduino-ADS131M04 and https://github.com/raibisch/ADS131M0x

+## My changes to Raibisch's lib
+* Fix problem of channel offset when using ADS131M04
+* Add example of using ESP32 cled as clock source for ADS131M0x
+* Split ADS131M0x to ADS131M02 and ADS131M04
+* Fix folder structure of examples

-## Changes to original lib
+## Raibisch's change to original LucasEtchezuri's lib
 * adaption for ADS131M02 and conditional code parts for ADS131M02 and ADS131M04
 * modified interface for flexible SPI-Port
 * method to change SPI clock